iay/shibboleth-idp-docker/README.md

 the files in `jetty-base` directly.
 I have also provided an overlay system to make this a bit cleaner.

-If you create, for example, `overlay/jetty-base/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base`.
+If you create, for example, `overlay/jetty-base-9.4/start.d/idp.ini`, then that file will overwrite the one taken from `jetty-base`.
 Anything under `overlay` is ignored by Git so it can be a local repository unconnected with this one.
 I have also made it possible for `overlay/jetty-base` to be a symbolic link so that it can link to somewhere _inside_ another local repository.

 See [`overlay/README.md`](overlay/README.md) for more detail on the overlay system.

+## Jetty 9.3 Configuration

+If you're using v3 of the Shibboleth Identity Provider, it's possible to use Jetty 9.3.
+The remarks above for Jetty 9.4 apply with obvious changes: the build will copy in the appropriate Jetty base and overlay if you set appropriate values in VERSIONS.

+Jetty 9.3 can't be used with v4 of the identity provider, so I will eventually remove this support.

 ## Building the Image